jim3/Network-Packet-Analyzer/README.md

 4. TCP & UDP source and destination port numbers

 There is a front-end for the app at the root endpoint `/`.
 This allows you to upload your exported json file.
 The server will parse the data, extract various data from the file and respond back to the client via JSON.
-There is also a separate endpoint at `/api/packetdata` that returns the data in a html table.
-I am not sure that this portion of the project will stay, it was just something temporary I wanted to do to see the data in a table format.
-Lastly, it has the ability to save the results to your [MongoDB Atlas](https://www.mongodb.com/atlas) database.
-I used Mongoose.js to save the results to the collection (still a lot to learn on that end).
-This portion of the project is probably where I plan to focus on for now.
-The ability to take the data and save it to a database is important to me.
-I want to be able to analyze the data over time and see how it changes, query the data and just see what I can learn from it without having to parse the data every time.

-**TODO**: Improve the code, mainly the actual program that parses the data.
-I want to make it more robust and add more data analysis. ~~I'm also thinking about adding a database to store the data~~.
-I'm not sure if that's necessary but I'm thinking about it.
+In addition to that I included a way to save the results to a MongoDB Atlas [MongoDB Atlas](https://www.mongodb.com/atlas) database.
+I used Mongoose.js as the ODM.

 ### Tech Stack